 The Tembo House Hotel has incorporated traditional Swahili designs into its beautifully decorated rooms, with wooden carved furniture including a four-poster bed.
 Located in the Old Town region of the city, Tembo House Hotel is within walking distance to Stone Town’s key cultural sites.

-Things to See and Do in Stone Town:
+Things to Do in Stone Town:

 - Explore Zanzibar’s history at the Old Fort